Thursday 11 August and Friday 12 August

 The long trip home included a 3 hour car from Hikkaduwa to Colombo, a 3 hour 10 minute flight from Colombo to Singapore and finally a 7 hour 25 minute flight from Singapore to Melbourne.

 I had organised a private transfer from the hotel to the airport with On The Go who scheduled this for 6 am and they also arranged for the hotel to make me a small breakfast pack.

 The Colombo airport has some weird arrangements.
-You have to pass through security to enter the airport which included bag scans and once inside the airport you have to pass though another security area, with the same scanning technology and procedure at both points and the same ticket and passport checks.
+You have to pass through security to enter the airport which included bag scans and once inside the airport you have to pass though another security area, with the same scanning technology and security procedures at both points and the same ticket and passport checks.

-At the Singapore Airport I just had enough time to exit the Sri Lankan Airlines flight and walk from Terminal 3 to Terminal 1 and immediately boarded the QANTAS flight home.
-As you board a QANTAS flight in a foreign country you immediately feel like you are home and I can’t help but get nostalgic every time.
+At the Singapore Airport I just had enough time to exit the Sri Lankan Airlines flight and walk from Terminal 3 to Terminal 1 and then immediately board the QANTAS flight home.
+Everyone I board a QANTAS flight in a foreign country you immediately feel like you are home and I can’t help but get nostalgic every time.
 The flight home was uneventful, despite being an overnight flight I didn’t sleep as on adjusted Sri Lankan time when we landed it was only 12.30 am (5.00 am Melbourne time).